grafana/adaptive-metrics-autoapply/README.md

 At the scheduled time, the GitHub Action pulls the latest recommendations and creates a pull request named "Scheduled refresh of the latest recommendations".

-After you merge the pull request, the GitHub Action creates or updates the following files and pushes them to the `main` branch with the commit message, "Auto-apply updated aggregation rules":
+After you merge this pull request, the GitHub Action creates or updates the following files and pushes them to the `main` branch with the commit message, "Auto-apply updated aggregation rules":

 - `rules.json`
 - `.terraform.lock.hcl`